-Bun Cha is an exquisite dish thought to originate in Hanoi, that is why Bun Cha is often listed as a must-try food when coming to this city.
-This article includes everything you should know about Bun Cha Hanoi, and how to make Bun Cha recipe at home.
+Bun Cha is an exquisite Vietnamese dish thought to originate in Hanoi, this article includes everything you should know about this dish, and how to make the Bun Cha recipe at home.

 1. What Is Bun Cha?

 A tasty bowl of Bun Cha is a delightful blend of three components: the rice vermicelli (known as Bun), the Vietnamese meatballs (known as Cha), and most importantly, the sweet-sour dipping sauce.